stevenscain/fhir-demo-node/README.md

 ## 📄 License

-MIT License - This is a demonstration project for job application purposes.
+MIT License - This is a demonstration project showcasing modern healthcare software development practices.

 ---

-**Note**: This is a portfolio demonstration project created for the Imagine Pediatrics Senior Fullstack Engineer position.
-It showcases enterprise-grade healthcare software development skills and FHIR implementation expertise.
+**Note**: This is a portfolio demonstration project showcasing enterprise-grade healthcare software development skills and FHIR implementation expertise for pediatric care platforms.